mythpool/docs/docs/rules-creator-airdrop.md

 ## 📌 Claiming Rules

-- Airdrops will be **automatically sent** to the creator’s wallet once the pool is successfully created
+- This airdrop reward can be manually claimed by the creator from the pool list after the draw is completed.
 - Only valid for pools using currently supported tokens (e.g., **USDC**)
 - If a wallet creates multiple eligible pools, it can receive multiple airdrops (calculated separately per pool)